PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

    * If it is not present, GPS is disabled.
      You can enable it by adding the `gpsNoise` element to the `gps_plugin` section (as shown above).

-The next time you build/restart Gazebo it will use the new GPS noise setting.
+The next time you build/restart Gazebo Classic it will use the new GPS noise setting.

 <a id="set_world"></a>
 ## Loading a Specific World

-PX4 supports a number of [Gazebo Worlds](../sim_gazebo_classic/gazebo_worlds.md), which are stored in [PX4-Autopilot/Tools/simulation/gazebo/sitl_gazebo/worlds](https://github.com/PX4/PX4-SITL_gazebo/tree/main/worlds).
+PX4 supports a number of [Worlds](../sim_gazebo_classic/gazebo_worlds.md), which are stored in [PX4-Autopilot/Tools/simulation/gazebo/sitl_gazebo/worlds](https://github.com/PX4/PX4-SITL_gazebo/tree/main/worlds).
-By default Gazebo displays a flat featureless plane, as defined in [empty.world](https://github.com/PX4/PX4-SITL_gazebo/blob/master/worlds/empty.world).
+By default Gazebo Classic displays a flat featureless plane, as defined in [empty.world](https://github.com/PX4/PX4-SITL_gazebo/blob/master/worlds/empty.world).

 You can load any of the worlds by specifying them as the final option in the PX4 configuration target.